-IWe agree that name-calling is out of order.
-The difference over Hungary is a sharp one, but we are sure that it can be Many citizens refrained from discussed in a comradely way. tion of both of the dominant Tragedy"? - Editor.] presidential candidates, but ne- One of the virtues of a de- Advertising for the concen-A Newark real-estate broker items as "dinner, \$161.10; re- in various accounts that draw pression is the opportunity it tration camp diet will run at testified that he paid an Author- freshments, \$35.95; photographs, no interest.
-Rep. Celler said that offers for weight reduction.
-To an estimated \$20 million a year, ity official \$9,575.38 in one year \$45.95; Scotch and champagne, \$100,000 has been laying in get rid of the glut of commo- according to Ad Age.
-And "pro-Banker's Trust since the 1920's dities, capitalists close down the motion money is destined to sary to get leases of Authority The congressional subcommit- and that the deposit could have country's plants: workers are grow as more blue chip com-"How Legislative Inquisitions automatically deprived of pay panies come into the market Stifle Integration and Social checks; and the end result is place with their own versions of Progress" is the title of a pam-Ad Age quotes a top manu-Southern Conference Educafacturer as saying: "This is tional Fund, Inc. The pamphlet explains why persons working going to be part of the Amerfor integration and similar ican way of life."
-Like hot dogs and pie a la mode. causes refuse to answer ques-That seems for sure.
-Sealtest tions put to them by witchis now pushing the accelerator hunting federal and state invesdown to the floor boards in a tigating committees. high-powered advertising cam- The front cover carries a paign for its 900 Calorie Diet, statement made by Carl Braden, choice of chocolate, vanilla or white integration worker, when coffee.'
-Of course Sealtest, being "a the House Committee on Unname you know and trust," in- American Activities: dicates it's "advisable to consult your physician regarding the best method of use."
-Also if you ness of this committee." make the dairy product "your total diet" it is "advisable to drink plenty of water and to eat some low-calorie vegetables is now up for review before the U.S. Supreme Court.
+Ad Age quotes a top manufacturer as saying: "This is going to be part of the American way of life."
+Like hot dogs and pie a la mode.
+That seems for sure.
+Sealtest tions put to them by witchis now pushing the accelerator hunting federal and state invesdown to the floor boards in a tigating committees. high-powered advertising campaign for its 900 Calorie Diet, statement made by Carl Braden, choice of chocolate, vanilla or white integration worker, when American ingenuity came coffee. up with the answer a year ago: Of course Sealtest, being "a the House Committee on Un-Metrecal!
+This was a powder name you know and trust," in- American Activities: composed of bean flour, starch, coconut oil, yeast, a dicates it's "advisable to consult your physician regarding the ations are none of the busibest method of use."
+Also if you ness of this committee." make the dairy product "your total diet" it is "advisable to nonhungry, yet reduced your sentenced to one year in prison drink plenty of water and to for "contempt," a sentence that is now up for review before the U.S. Supreme Court.
 In any ointment you can find a fly.
 That seems to be the case even in this happy solution to the problem of how to deprive yourself of food while keeping up meal costs.
-John C. York, a New York dairy cooperative official, claims that the laboratory marvel is "simply trumped-up skim milk."
-But that sounds like sour ing integrationists. a spokesman of the Borden Co. grapes, for his real complaint is As the pamphlet explains, at proving that Negroes are NEW YORK, Dec.
+John C, York, a New York dairy cooperative official, claims that the laboratory marvel is "simply trumped-up skim milk. ing integrationists.
+But that sounds like sour a spokesman of the Borden Co. grapes, for his real complaint is As the pamphlet explains, at proving that Negroes are NEW YORK, Dec.
 6 - A city as that huge outfit brought out that the producers pay only the those who suffer most in such genetically "inferior." magistrate today refused to dis- its version of the miracle food low prices fixed for the raw government inquisitions are not miss abandonment charges eliminator.
 Sealtest, Pet Milk, material used in powdered milk the victims who may have to go man of the House Un-American against a mother who left her Foremost Dairies and the Dairy- products while they should pay to prison.
-Their integrity of Committee, was listed as a memsuch treatment. from \$4,127,974 to \$10,370,674. weight, top off that meal with On the American Stock Ex- 900 Calorie Dessert!
-Or is that in the South today where many Conference Educational Fund, change the company's stock the next campaign? leaped from 68 to 161. two children in Gimbel's toy de- men's League scrambled to get at the "fluid-milk" rate for this character is not destroyed by ber of a committee which dispartment Thanksgiving eve be- in on the ground floor of Amer- drinkable stuff. cause she had only 15 cents, no ica's newest booming industry.
-A big flaw in the advertising The real victims are those campaign is that it is aimed who may never be called beonly at those who have trouble By Anthony Dean phlet just published by the penses some of the unsavory Draper funds.
-The pamphlet is a useful item fore the witch-hunters for in the struggle against racism they might be called some find it well worth circulating.
-It costs 10 cents and can be obtain- This is particularly important ed by writing to the Southern are opposed to segregation but Inc., 822 Perdido St., New Or-- Paul Abbott refuse to say so out of fear the leans 12, La.
+Their integrity of Committee, was listed as a memtwo children in Gimbel's toy de- men's League scrambled to get at the "fluid-milk" rate for this character is not destroyed by ber of a committee which dissuch treatment.
+The real victims are those campaign is that it is aimed who may never be called beonly at those who have trouble from \$43,336,793 in the first nine tion to the Madison Avenue months of 1959 to \$84,501,083 in pitchmen - why not create a the 1960 period.
+Net income in favorable product-image for the the first nine months climbed poor-appetite crowd?
+To add On the American Stock Ex- 900 Calorie Dessert!
+Or is that in the South today where many Conference Educational Fund, change the company's stock the next campaign?
+Harvest of Dollars Mead Johnson sales soared resisting food.
+Here's a suggesfrom \$4,127,974 to \$10,370,674. weight, top off that meal with they might be called some find it well worth circulating.
+It day.' democratic rights for fear rights and civil liberties will This is particularly important ed by writing to the Southern - Paul Abbott refuse to say so out of fear the leans 12, La.